Azure/aaz/Commands/apic/metadata/_create.md

 # [Command] _apic metadata create_

-Create a new metadata schema.
+Create a new metadata schema or update an existing metadata schema.

 ## Versions